DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 > [!NOTE]
 > You can use -addext only with actual OpenSSL and from LibreSSL 3.1.0.

-2. Create a Kubernetes secret with the certificate.
+2. Create a Kubernetes secret with the server certificate.

 ```shell
 kubectl create secret generic <my-server-secret> --from-file=tls.crt=myserver.crt --from-file=tls.key=myserver.key